jjroley/ka-format-extension/README.md

-# Code formatting extsion for Khan Academy
+# Code formatting extension for Khan Academy

 ### How to use:
 1. Download this repo as zip file